Manu4l/Getting-and-Cleaning-Data/README.md

 This repo contains four files:

-* README - gives an overview over this repo and the used code
+* README.md - gives an overview over this repo and the used code
-* CodeBook - includes information regarding the data set and the code
+* CodeBook.rmd - includes information regarding the data set and the code
 * run_analysis.R - the actual r file
-* Tidy dataset - the actual cleaned and tidied data set
+* Tidy.txt - the actual cleaned and tidied data set

 ## Actual tasks